DriveWorks/IntegrationThemeExample-CorporateWebsite/README.md

         * See [Integration Theme Settings](https://docs.driveworkspro.com/Topic/IntegrationThemeSettings) for additional guidance.

 ---

-This source code has been made available to demonstrate how you can integrate with DriveWorks using the DriveWorks Live API.
-This code is provided under the MIT license.
-For more details, see the included LICENSE file.

 The example requires that you have the latest DriveWorks Live SDK installed, operational and remotely accessible.